 So, what of motorhomes future to business?
-How is the best way, to look at funding that motorhome?
+What is the best way, to look at the funding of that motorhome?
 Looking to understand the position you may find yourself in.
 With a job, without a job, entering the world of pensions and retirement!
 Leisure related purchases often attract taxes, none worse than the current 20% vat on motorhomes!
-Therefore, will we see real change in all our leisure related businesses?
+Therefore, will we see real change in all our leisure-related businesses?

 Motorhome Residual Values.

 Motorhome residual values have remained buoyant in the UK, mainly due to the shortage of used motorhomes.
 However, one thing alone should start to make people think twice and especially the motorhome manufacturers.
 So, what is that you may well ask?
 DIESEL ENGINES!
 Yes, if we are to faze out diesel engines, then the motorhome manufacturers should be doing something now!
-Virtually all motorhomes are diesels!
-Petrol alternatives seem to be a million miles away, as does the electric motorhomes.
-An aging pile of diesel motorhomes, could seriously affect values.
-So, maybe that conversion to LPG, is not such a bad idea!
+Virtually all motorhomes are diesel!
+Petrol alternatives seem to be a million miles away, as do electric motorhomes.
+An ageing pile of diesel motorhomes could seriously affect values.
+So, maybe that conversion to LPG is not such a bad idea!